vladysor/SensEdu/docs/Projects/EMG.md

 Use a 1-second buffer for filtering and envelope detection, but process overlapping chunks (e.g., update every 40ms).
 This ensures that decisions are updated frequently without sacrificing the filtering accuracy of the longer window.

-## good study on perfect high pass value
+## Good study on perfect high pass value
 https://www.bu.edu/nmrc/files/2010/06/103.pdf

 ## Good Resources: